 3. Mark Nanos.
 The Irony of Galatians (2002); The Mystery of Romans (1996).
 The opposite of Esler can be just as persuasive.
 There was a time I found myself nearly convinced by Nanos’ work.
 Unlike other “Jewish-friendly” reconstructions (Gaston, Gager), these books never go off the rails or abuse your trust.
 Parts of them I still agree with, especially the key argument of the Romans book, which clarifies the identity of the weak in Rom 14-15.
 These Jews are weak for the same reason Abraham would have been weak in Rom 4:18-25, had he failed to trust in God’s ability to create life out of death in a stupendous context.
 In other words, the Roman Jews were weak for being non-Christian (failing to confess the resurrection), not for being Jewish (since they should be fully confident in their beliefs about diet and holy days).
 As far as the Galatians book goes, it’s always going to be a tall order to milk a Jewish-friendly apostle out of this letter, but Nanos’ theory of ironic rebuke never seems forced or strained, whether or not you can accept it.
 Nanos makes the strongest and most persuasive case for a Jewish-friendly Paul who remained part of the synagogue.

 4. Francis Watson.
 Paul, Judaism, and the Gentiles: Beyond the New Perspective (2007).
 This revised critique of the Lutheran perspective is just as smoldering as it was in the ’80s, and its thesis remains intact.
 We get the same sectarian Paul who divorced himself from the synagogue and said the law was obsolete.
-But Watson calls us to move “beyond the new perspective” too — which is effectively a plea to move backwards and forwards at the same time.
+But Watson calls us to move “beyond the new perspective” too, which is effectively a plea to move backwards and forwards at the same time.
 Backwards to Sanders’ view of Paul (which he has always approved) but forwards beyond Sanders’ view of Judaism (which he now only half-approves as a corrective to Lutheran caricatures).
-Backwards also, in acknowledging that Sanders basically had it right before scholars like Dunn and Wright tried improving on Sanders in the wrong way — over-emphasizing Gentile rights at the expense of Paul’s radical breed of exclusive Christology.
+Backwards also, in acknowledging that Sanders basically had it right before scholars like Dunn and Wright tried improving on Sanders in the wrong way, by over-emphasizing Gentile rights at the expense of Paul’s radical breed of exclusive Christology.
 Watson’s only major liability is his sectarian model, which works fine for Galatians but not for Romans, where Paul is trying to reinforce at least some ethnic distinctions in the body of Christ.
 Watson skewers the old and new perspectives without mercy, and leaves us a more alien Paul to ponder.

 5. Thomas Tobin.
 Paul’s Rhetoric in its Contexts (2005).
 For a long time, this was the book I was waiting for: an exhaustive catalog of Paul’s revisions in Romans, which correct his claims made in Galatians and also the Corinthian letters.
 Abraham is no longer the ancestor of primarily Gentiles, but rather Jews and Gentiles in equal measure.
 Paul’s freedom language is no longer from the law, but from the power of sin.
 The law is no longer active in confining people under sin, but passive in relation to it (the power sin is the real culprit).
 And much more.
 Esler accounted for some of these shifts in terms of audience; Sanders thought Paul was having a genuine change of heart as he struggled with his Jewish heritage; and Given claimed that Paul was just covering up his offensive views with deceptive polish.
 I think there are elements of truth to all of these, but Tobin offers perhaps the most obvious reason of all: Paul evolved to clean up his image.
 His nasty reputation was killing him.